nightwatchjs/nightwatch-docs/guide/browser-drivers-setup/chromedriver.md

 <p></p>

 #### ChromeOptions
 You can specify Chrome options or switches using the `chromeOptions` dictionary, under the `desiredCapabilities`.
-Refer to the [ChromeDriver website](https://sites.google.com/a/chromium.org/chromedriver/capabilities#TOC-chromeOptions-object) for a fill list of supported capabilities and options.
+Refer to the [ChromeDriver website](https://sites.google.com/a/chromium.org/chromedriver/capabilities#TOC-chromeOptions-object) for a full list of supported capabilities and options.

 ##### Example of detailed config
 <pre><code class="language-javascript">{